Frank is a bear - but he's not just any old bear. He's a bear who knows...

 In other words, we are all connected to help each other sustainably create better end products in fashion and footwear.

 To lead the Fifth Wave, Material Exchange delivers the technology platform designed specifically for material sourcing.
-The name says what it is – a global marketplace where buyers can find both the time-tested standards and hottest new materials available.
-In Material Exchange, buyers can create private portfolios for their teams, collaborate with suppliers around material needs, and monitor the entire material lifecycle.
+This global sourcing marketplace enables buyers to find both the time-tested standards and hottest new materials available.
+In Material Exchange, buyers can create private portfolios for their teams; collaborate with suppliers around material needs; and monitor the entire material lifecycle.

 At the same time, suppliers can upload high-resolution images for their products and include a thorough profile of each sample.
-They can showcase their industry experience, production standards, and sustainability certifications.
-Even more, they can run promotions for specific materials.
+They can showcase their industry experience, production standards, and sustainability certifications as well as run promotions for specific materials.

 Additionally, Material Exchange now offers expert services to blend the technology platform with the human element to support buyers in being more efficient in their digital sourcing.
 These experts will help buyers find suppliers and materials faster and easier within the robust Material Exchange global ecosystem as well as source products that meet special requests and sustainability standards.